Alexis Krasilovsky: Film

 Exploring new techniques and topics, in the 1980s Krasilovsky incorporated zooming and dissolves for the first time in 360° integral hologram in her film Created and Consumed by Light (1975).
 She also used holographic images to develop a pro-choice film, Childbirth Dream, “a holography of feelings women have about giving birth.”
 She noted that her film layered real-life shots with animation, a first.
-An in-progress version of Childbirth Dream was exhibited in 1987 at the Georges Popidou Centre in Paris.
+An in-progress version of Childbirth Dream was exhibited in 1987 at the Georges Pompidou Centre in Paris.

 Epicenter U. was filmed in 16mm by Krasilovsky and her Cal State Northridge film students following the 1994 Northridge Earthquake.
 Crafted in makeshift facilities in the aftermath of the 6.7 magnitude disaster that rocked their campus and their homes, the film records not only the devastation of the event but also how young filmmakers' lives were shaken.

 Krasilovsky's 2014 film Let Them Eat Cake contrasts the role of pastry from those who overindulge to people in Third World countries who have never consumed a pastry.
 This documentary feature addresses issues of food production challenges, access to foods, and global inequalities, with footage across many cultures in more than 10 countries.
 The film underscores undeniable extremes between those with resources and those who go hungry.
 From portraying exquisite French pastries to starving children, the film’s format is more “poetic essay” than straightforward reporting.

 The underlying premise of the film is that the world needs to recognize and deal with the chasm between those who have too much to eat and those who don’t have enough to eat.
 “I began to think of pastry as the magical amulet that could seduce viewers into examining the stories behind the ingredients ‒ sugar, wheat, rice, corn and chocolate.
 [Images of] the farmers toiling in sugarcane fields of India and the flooded cornfields of Peru, workers rolling out the dough in a baklava factory in Turkey, children harvesting cocoa in West Africa and rickshaw drivers in Bangladesh who were on the brink of starvation.”